 If you do not have photo identification, then bring at least three (3) documents showing your name, address and signature:

 · bank statements

 · utility bills or

 · credit card statements.

 If you are under 16, you do not need to bring photo identification.

-Q: How many guests can I bring to the ceremony?
+How many guests can I bring to the ceremony?

-Q: How long does the Citizenship ceremony run for?
+How long does the Citizenship ceremony run for?

-A: The Citizenship Ceremony runs for approximately one hour.
+Registration is open for approximately 45 minutes, and the citizenship ceremony runs for approximately one hour.
 Refreshments are provided for recipients and their guests immediately following the ceremony.

 What Pledge am I taking?
 What is the difference between Pledge 1 and Pledge 2?